About Me

 Around 2000, I started a job at a Children's Home and the Director there was very much into alternative therapies.
 We used Bach Flower Remedies and Homeopathy frequently, but my interest was with herbal remedies.

 I read more and more about it and in time, I took courses.
 Two with The Herbal Academy of New England (I have written in depth about their Introductory course here) and their Intermediate Herbal Medicine course.
-As of September 2019, doing a BSc degree in Clinical Herbalism at Lincoln College, in the UK.
+As of September 2019, I'm doing a BSc degree in Clinical Herbalism at Lincoln College, in the UK.
 This is a course which is registered with NIMH - the National Institute for Medical Herbalists which is the largest body of herbalists in the UK.

 Certificate Liz Alderson HANE Introductory Course Herbal Medicine